Mike-soft-cyber/atm/README.md

 # ATM Machine Project

-## Overview
-This is a simple Java-based ATM Machine Simulation program.
-It allows users to:
+This program is a basic ATM functionality.
+Users can perform the following operations:

-- Withdraw Money
+- Withdraw cash
-- Deposit Money
+- Deposit cash
-- Check Balance

-## Features
-- User Authentication with an account number and PIN
-- Basic banking operation: Withdraw, Deposit,and Check Balance
+- Check account balance
-- Console based menu System
-- Simple error handling for incorrect inputs and insufficient funds
+- Exit the ATM

 ## Requirements